 Injectable cosmetic fillers have been around for decades.
 In recent years, medical advances have brought new versions of this wrinkle treatment to the marketplace.
-Newer cosmetic fillers are longer lasting, even permanent.
+Newer cosmetic fillers are longer lasting, even semi permanent.
 But be sure to do your homework before heading to the cosmetic surgeon.

 The Birth of a Wrinkle

 Skin is held tight and smooth by three critical components: collagen, hyaluronic acid, and elastin.
 These chemicals combine to create a firm, spongy meshwork under the skin surface.
 This elastic structure keeps the skin surface smooth and firm.

 With age, this meshwork slowly loses its integrity.
 With weakness in the underlying support structure, the skin's surface loses its perfect baby-skin smoothness.

 Injecting cosmetic fillers helps fill the thinned-out meshwork.
 The fillers plump up the tissue underneath the skin, shrinking wrinkles.
 The skin becomes firmer, smoother, and younger-looking.